behrendtio/pricing-api/README.md

 You will see that ```order_total``` and ```vat_total``` will be calculated in the foreign currency.
 (Not the product prices and VAT)

 #### A) Detailed Way
 If you'd like to see the original prices alongside the currency converted you can go with this approach.
-This is also handy in case you don't want to record the currency in the database (like lookup uses for several different currencies)
+This is also handy in case you don't want to record the currency in the database (like lookup uses for several different currencies) (or if you really really want to experiment with cross-currency parity of the conversion API :)

 For this use case, you will need to make the request from the shell.
 First run: